Chakana Copper (CVE:PERU) Shares Down 20% – Should You Sell?

-Chakana Copper Corp.
-(CVE:PERU – Get Free Report) shares were down 20% during trading on Monday .
-The stock traded as low as C$0.02 and last traded at C$0.02.
-Approximately 637,000 shares changed hands during trading, an increase of 318% from the average daily volume of 152,297 shares.
+Shares of Chakana Copper Corp.
+(CVE:PERU – Get Free Report) traded down 20% during trading on Tuesday .
+The company traded as low as C$0.02 and last traded at C$0.02.
+637,000 shares were traded during trading, an increase of 318% from the average session volume of 152,297 shares.
 The stock had previously closed at C$0.03.

 About Chakana Copper